zkyputra/zkyputra/README.md

 #####

 <p align="left">Welcome to my GitHub profile!
-I'm a motivated fresh graduate from vocational high school, currently learning web development and building projects to sharpen my skills.
+I'm currently learning web development and building projects to sharpen my skills.
 I'm passionate about technology and eager to grow as a future developer.</p>

 #####